Instituto Superior Técnico: Employability

-In an survey conducted in 2022 to 1450 IST postgraduates who graduated during the year 2020, 96.7% of the inquired indicated that they were employed, 80.4% reported that they got employed within 6 months of their graduation, and 73.6% indicated that they are working in their field of study.
+In a survey conducted in 2022 to 1450 IST postgraduates who graduated during the year 2020, 96.7% of the inquired indicated that they were employed, 80.4% reported that they got employed within 6 months of their graduation, and 73.6% indicated that they are working in their field of study.

 Criticism

 IST has a reputation for the high level of difficulty of its courses, which results in a considerable number of dropouts in the undergraduate courses.
 Students and graduates have criticized some of the courses' programmes for being too focused on theory and lacking practical training.

-A 2021 survey to IST students, which gathered 1987 responses, revealed that 16% of the students felt that they had been target of moral harassment and 5% had been target of sexual harassment.
+A 2021 survey to IST students, which gathered 1,987 responses, revealed that 16% of the students felt that they had been target of moral harassment and 5% had been target of sexual harassment.

 Notable alumni

 IST alumni have held prominent positions in politics, research organizations and the business sector, in Portugal and internationally.
 Three Prime Ministers of Portugal were IST alumni, of which one (António Guterres) currently serves as the Secretary-General of the United Nations.